Mayor: Ukrainian city of Sloviansk hit by 'massive shelling'

 In other developments:

-— The 30 NATO allies signed off on the accession protocols for Sweden and Finland, sending the membership bids of the two nations to the alliance capitals for legislative approvals.
-The move further increases Russia’s strategic isolation in the wake of its invasion of neighboring Ukraine in February and military struggles there since.
+— The 30 NATO allies signed off on the accession protocols for Sweden and Finland, sending the two nations’ membership bids to the alliance capitals for legislative approvals.
+The move further increases Russia’s strategic isolation.
 Alliance Secretary General Jens Stoltenberg hailed the signing as a “truly a historic moment for Finland, for Sweden and for NATO.”

-— The war in Ukraine has drawn millions of dollars away from countries with other crises.
-Somalia, which is facing a food shortage largely driven by the war, may be the most vulnerable.
+— The war in Ukraine has drawn millions of dollars away from countries facing other crises.
+Somalia, suffering a food shortage largely driven by the war, may be the most vulnerable.
 Its aid funding is less than half of last year’s level while overwhelmingly Western donors have sent more than $1.7 billion to respond to the war in Europe.
 Yemen, Syria, Iraq, South Sudan, Congo and the Palestinian territories are similarly affected.

 — Spain boosted military spending in an attempt to reach its commitment to NATO to dedicate 2% of gross domestic product to defense.
 Spain’s Cabinet approved a one-off Defense Ministry expenditure of almost 1 billion euros ($1 billion) that the government said was necessary to pay for unexpected expenses from Russia’s invasion of Ukraine.
 Spain has sent military and humanitarian aid to Ukraine and deployed more troops and aircraft to NATO missions in Eastern Europe.